 Students are cautioned that behavior conducted online, such as harassment or bullying via email, can subject them to University action.
-Students must also be aware that blogs, webpage entries on sites such as Facebook, Instagram, Snapchat, YouTube, Twitter, and other similar online postings are in the public sphere and are not private.
+Students must also be aware that blogs, webpage entries on social media sites such as Facebook, Instagram, Snapchat, YouTube, Twitter, and other similar online postings are in the public sphere and are not private.
 These postings can subject a student to allegations of behavioral misconduct violations if evidence of such violations is posted online.
 The University does not regularly search for this information but may take action if and when such information is brought to the attention of University officials.
-Please see UIW's social media policy at: www.uiw.edu/technology/policies-procedures/social-mediapolicy/.
+Please see UIW's social media policy at: https://my.uiw.edu/communications-and-branding/social-media-policy.html.

-Review of Complaints
+Review of Reports

-Once a complaint is received, the Office of Student Advocacy and Accountability may conduct a preliminary investigation into the complaint, which may include contacting relevant parties for additional information.
+Once a report is received, the appropriate office/administrator will conduct a preliminary investigation into the report, which may include contacting relevant parties for additional information.
 After any preliminary investigation takes place, one of the following options will be selected:

 - No Action The report either does not provide enough information to make a preliminary determination as to a Respondent or provide enough information in order to support an allegation of misconduct.
-The report may be kept on file for informational purposes. - Educational Conversation While the report contains relevant information regarding a potential violation, the Office of Student Advocacy and Accountability may not have jurisdiction to bring formal charges.
-The Office of Student Advocacy and Accountability will bring in any Respondent to have a discussion about the concerning behavior and what may occur should future reports be brought to the attention of the University. - Mediation Based on the information on the report, mediation to resolve the complaint would be preferable to all parties involved instead of the behavioral misconduct process.
-If this is the case, the complaint will be referred to an appropriate party to begin mediation.
+The report may be kept on file for informational purposes. - Educational Conversation While the report contains relevant information regarding a potential violation, the behavior may not rise to the level of formal charges.
+The appropriate office/administrator will bring in any Respondent to have a discussion about the concerning behavior and what may occur should future reports be brought to the attention of the University. - Mediation Based on the information on the report, mediation to resolve the issue would be preferable to all parties involved instead of the behavioral misconduct process.
+If this is the case, the complaint will be referred to an appropriate office/administrator to begin mediation.
 All parties must agree to mediation and with any proposed outcome(s).
-Should mediation fail to come to an agreeable conclusion, the Office of Student Advocacy and Accountability reserves the right to initiate the behavioral misconduct process. - Initiation of Behavioral Misconduct Process There is reasonable cause to support an allegation of misconduct under the Student Code of Conduct.
+Should mediation fail to come to an agreeable conclusion, the appropriate office/administrator may reserve the right to initiate the behavioral misconduct process. - Initiation of Behavioral Misconduct Process There is reasonable cause to support an allegation of misconduct under the Student Code of Conduct.
 Notice will be served to the Respondent as soon as possible to schedule a meeting.